 Classrooms that host a fundraiser for San Diego Humane Society will receive a certificate and an in-person visit with an animal ambassador.
 To get started with your fundraising project, please submit the Compassionate Classroom Interest Form.

 Teachers can foster a small pet in the classroom!
 This program provides a small pet with a break from the shelter while they await adoption and allows teachers an opportunity to incorporate real world lessons about responsibility, kindness and respect into their classrooms.
-To learn more about this opportunity, please email [email protected].
+To get started, please complete the application and eLearnings here.

 Classroom Foster FAQsWhat type of animals are available to foster?